-Artificial lighting will be checked regularly and any failed bulbs reported as soon as practicable to the caretaker.
+Artificial lighting will be checked regularly, and any failed bulbs reported as soon as practicable to the Head of Maintenance.

 Defunct bulbs must be replaced as soon as possible.

 Other suspected malfunctions must be rectified as soon as practicable.

 Emergency lighting is checked in line with fire safety procedures (see Fire Policy).